aws-powertools/powertools-lambda-java/docs/FAQs.md

 </dependency>
 ```
 Next, add the `aws-crt-client` and exclude the "generic" `aws-crt` dependency (contains all runtime libraries).
 Instead, set a specific classifier of the `aws-crt` to use the one for your target runtime: either `linux-x86_64` for a Lambda configured for x86 or `linux-aarch_64` for Lambda using arm64.

+!!! note "You will need to add a separate maven profile to build and debug locally when your development environment does not share the target architecture you are using in Lambda."
 By specifying the specific target runtime, we prevent other target runtimes from being included in the jar file, resulting in a smaller Lambda package and improved cold start times.

 ```xml